STRIDES/NIHCloudLab/SignUp/extramural_account_registration.md

    ![Final Form](/images/4_final_formv2.png)

-## Option 2 – Registering with Login.gov
+## Option 2 – registering with Login.gov
 *A [Login.gov](https://login.gov/) account is a free account that members of the public can create to access a variety of government resources.
 If your university is not listed in the dropdown, you can use a Login.gov account to complete the registration process.
 Follow these steps:*

-4. Search for and Select **Login.gov** or **National Science Foundation** (if you have an account there) and follow the prompts to log in to your account.
-The images shown here are only for the *login.gov* authentication.
-If you do not have a Login.gov account, you can create one following [these instructions](https://login.gov/help/get-started/create-your-account/).
+4. 4.
+Search for and select **Login.gov** (or **National Science Foundation** if you have an account there) and follow the prompts to log in to your account.
+The images shown here are only for *login.gov* authentication.
+If you do not have either type of account, [follow these instructions to create a free Login.gov account now]((https://login.gov/help/get-started/create-your-account/)).

    ![Sign In Login.gov](/images/6_signin_logingov.png)